BiMaghz/SahraBot/README.md

 - **User Management:** Create, edit, delete, reset usage, and manage services for users.
 - **Multi-Admin:** Define multiple admins with their own panel credentials.
 The bot automatically respects the permissions each admin has within the Marzneshin panel.
 - **Search:** Search for users via text, subscription link, and **inline mode** that supports filtering by the user's creator.
+- **Node Monitoring:** Provides a `sudo-only` menu to list nodes and run a background task to send alerts via Telegram if a node becomes unhealthy.

 ---